iredmail/docs/en_US/howto/public.folder.md

 * enable the setting for public folder
 * choose a preferred directory as public folder
-* create ACL file to control the access
+* set proper ACL rules to control the access

 In this tutorial, we will show you how to share a public folder named `TestFolder`.